-Operation of business jets/private jets and ad-hoc charters have increased over the past couple of years and it is a necessity to have more service providers to facilitate and handle these operations at local airports.
-CAASL has identified the requirement for regulation of this business in order to ensure smooth operations of such business/private jets.
+Operation of business jets/Private Jets and ad-hoc charters have increased over the past couple of years and it is a necessity to have more service providers to facilitate and handle these operations at local airports.
+For last few years there was a growth in this aspect of the industry.
+CAASL identified the requirement for the regulation of this business in order to ensure smooth operations of such business/private jets.

-Some countries have identified these industry service providers as fixed base operators who provide all the facilities for air craft operators like fueling, catering, ground handling, etc. In Sri Lanka as this industry is in its fledgling stages and due to certain legislative limitations, the authorisation granted to a ground support service provider is limited to the ground supervision area.
+Some countries has identified these industry service providers as Fixed Base Operators who provide all the facilities for air craft operators like fueling, catering, ground handling etc. In Sri Lanka as this industry is in its fledgling stages and due to certain legislative limitations, the authorization granted to a ground support service provider is limited to the ground supervision area.

-During the year concerned eight Ground Support Service Permits were renewed and another two obtained new licenses.
-In future all business jet/private jet operators and ad-hoc charter operators will be required to have their flights operated with the assistance of CAASL approved Ground Support Service Providers.
+During the year concerned 8 Ground Support Service Permits were renewed and another 2 obtained new Licenses.
+In Future all business jet/private jet operators and ad-hoc charter operators will be required to have their flights operated with the assistance of CAASL approved Ground Support Service Providers.